Dominic Oduro (footballer, born 1995): Early career and loan deals

 Oduro joined Manchester City's youth academy from the Right to Dream Academy in his native Ghana in 2011.
 After a successful trial, he joined Danish Superliga club AGF in January 2013 on loan for 18 months.
 He made his debut for the club in a 2–0 win against FC Vestsjælland on 27 July.

 Oduro was selected in the second round as the 44th overall draft pick by Seattle Sounders FC in the MLS SuperDraft on 13 January 2017.
 However, he was cut during preseason.

 FC Golden State Force

 Oduro signed with fourth-tier Premier Development League side FC Golden State Force in April 2017.
-During his first season with the club, he made 13 regular season appearances for the club.
+During his first season with the club, he made 13 regular season appearances.
 Oduro was part of the 2018 FC Golden State Force team that made a deep run in the 2018 U.S. Open Cup, defeating two USL teams before falling to the LA Galaxy.

 In February 2018, it was announced that Oduro was on trial with Pittsburgh Riverhounds SC of the United Soccer League.